Alpine Tips

 And, it's worth mentioning again, pretty much always close the system when rappelling.
 (The exception to this can be a one pitch rappel and you can clearly see the ends of the rope or on the ground.)

-If it's a crazy windy day and you're worried about getting your knotted rope stuck in some far-off rock crevice, you have some options, like lowering your partner with both ends of the rope, or tying both ends of the rope to you and rappelling.
+If it's a crazy windy day and you're worried about getting your knotted rope stuck in some far-off rock crevice, you have some options.
+You can lower your partner with both ends of the rope, or the first person can saddlebag the rope.

 Do you have a rope that's “long enough”?
 Don't be complacent.
 Say you’re climbing a 25 meter route and you have a 60 meter rope.
 No problem, you think, I have an extra 10 meters of rope.
 But, if your belayer backs up from the wall or walks downhill, you might suddenly end up short when lowering off.
 Having a knot in the end of the rope, or having the belayer tied to it, eliminates this potential accident.
 Always close the system, even if you're doing single pitch sport climbing and initially appears you have plenty of rope to lower off your partner.